concourse/rfcs/139-pipeline-identity-tokens/proposal.md

 To make sure tokens are as short-lived as possible we could enable online-verification of tokens.
 Concourse could offer a Token-Introspection-Endpoint ([RFC7662](https://datatracker.ietf.org/doc/html/rfc7662)) where external services can send tokens to for verification.
 That endpoint could reject any token for a pipeline which is currently not running at all.

+# Open Questions
+(1-7) have already been answered
+8. How do pipeline identity tokens work with resources?

 # New Implications

 This could fundamentally change the way how pipelines interact with external services making it much more secure.